Git workflow

 Releases are deployable software iterations you can package and make available for a wider audience to download and use.

 When deploying the site to production, it is expected that a bundled GitHub release is created.
-Releases also help us compare with previous iterations.
+Releases also help us keep track of merged features.

 Releases are based on Git tags, which mark a specific point in your repository's history.